rLannes/OmniSplice/README.md

           Print version
 ```

+## Strandness and libtype

+Omnisplice by default expect reverse pair end reads.

+the libtype argument can be confusing.
+But it represent your librairy layout and if relevant is helpfull to determine the strandedness of your reads.

+- **fr** imply that your paired reads are oriented towards each other (most/majority of modern layout uses this)

+    --> <--

+- **ff**

+    --> -->

+- **rf**

+    <-- -->

+- **FirstStrand** imply that your sequencing reads ar reverse complemented compare to the reference genome

+- **SecondStrand** imply that your sequencing reads are NOT reverse complemented compared to the reference genome

+### In case of **unstranded** data uses:
+- Unstranded (for single end layout)
+- PairedUnstranded (for pair end)

+OmniSplice uses the flag from the alignment + the layout information (libtype argument) to determine the strandedness of a reads.
+It does that using a library I made you can check up the code here: https://github.com/rLannes/BAMstrandSpecifier

 ## Context and discussion.
     OmniSplice surprisingly does not consume much ressource.
-Execution time will depend on the size of the bam and memory consumption will depend on the number of "exon" Feature in the gtf .
+Execution time will depend on the size of the bam, and the number of chromosome in the gtf.
+Memory time will depend on the number of "exon" Feature in the gtf .